mattbuckingham/shell-scripts/README.md

 ------------------
 # post-install

-A Bash installation script that is designed to set up a new Unix-based environment with essential packages and personal configurations.
+A Bash installation script that is designed to set up a new Ubuntu-based environment with essential packages and personal configurations.
 It also ensures that the user's shell is set to Bash, downloads custom aliases to the `.bashrc` file and downloads an emacs config file.

 ## Features